 Long name Short name Definition

 Iceland ICELAND

 Ireland IRELAND

-Israel ISRAEL The statistical data for Israel are supplied by and under the responsibility of the relevant Israeli authorities.
-The use of such data by the OECD is without prejudice to the status of the Golan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.
+Israel ISRAEL The statistical data for Israel are supplied by and under the re- sponsibility of the relevant Israeli authorities.
+The use of such data by the OECD is without prejudice to the status of the Go- lan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.
 Data start in 1971.

 Italy ITALY Includes San Marino and the Holy See.

 Japan JAPAN Includes Okinawa.
 Starting 1990, data are reported on a fiscal year basis.
-By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as Year Y.
+By con- vention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as Year Y.

 Korea KOREA Data start in 1971.

 Latvia LATVIA Data start in 1990.
 Prior to that, they are included within Former Soviet Union.

 Lithuania LITHUANIA Data start in 1990.
 Prior to that, they are included in Former Soviet Union.

 Luxembourg LUXEMBOU

 Mexico MEXICO Data start in 1971.

 Netherlands NETHLAND Excludes Suriname, Aruba and the other former Netherlands Antilles (Bonaire, Curaçao, Saba, Saint Eustatius and Sint Maarten).

 New Zealand NZ

 Norway NORWAY

 Poland POLAND

 Portugal PORTUGAL Includes the Azores and Madeira.

 Slovak Republic SLOVAKIA Data start in 1971.

 Slovenia SLOVENIA Data start in 1990.
 Prior to that, they are included within Former Yugoslavia

 Spain SPAIN Includes the Canary Islands.

 Sweden SWEDEN

 Switzerland SWITLAND Does not include Liechtenstein.

 Republic of Turkiye TURKEY

 United Kingdom UK Does not includes the Channel Islands and the Isle of Man.

-United States USA For 2017 onwards, includes the 50 states, the District of Columbia, and Puerto Rico.
-Prior to 2017, includes the 50 states and the District of Columbia.
+United States USA For 2017 onwards, includes the 50 states, the District of Colum- bia, and Puerto Rico.
+Prior to 2017, includes the 50 states and the District of Colum- bia.

-Long name Short name Definition OECD Total OECDTOT Includes Australia, Austria, Belgium, Canada, Chile, Colombia, Costa Rica, the Czech Republic, Denmark, Estonia , Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel , Italy, Japan, Korea, Latvia 1 above, Lithuania , Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkiye, the United Kingdom and the United States.
+Long name Short name Definition OECD Total OECDTOT Includes Australia, Austria, Belgium, Canada, Chile, Colombia, Costa Rica, the Czech Republic, Denmark, Estonia 1 , Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel 2 , It- aly, Japan, Korea, Latvia 3 , Lithuania 4 , Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slo- vak Republic, Slovenia, Spain, Sweden, Switzerland, Turkiye, the United Kingdom and the United States.
 Estonia, Latvia, Lithuania and Slovenia are included starting in 1990.
-Prior to 1990, data for Estonia.
-Latvia and Lithuania are included in Former Soviet Union, and data for Slovenia in Former Yugoslavia.
+Prior to 1990, data for Estonia, Latvia and Lithuania are in- cluded in Former Soviet Union, and data for Slovenia in Former Yugoslavia.
 OECD Americas OECDAM Includes Canada, Chile, Colombia, Costa Rica, Mexico and the United States.
-OECD Asia Oceania OECDAO Includes Australia, Israel , Japan, Korea and New Zealand.
-OECD Europe OECDEUR Includes Austria, Belgium, the Czech Republic, Denmark, Estonia , Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia , Lithuania , Luxembourg, the Netherlands, Norway, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkiye and the United Kingdom.
+OECD Asia Oceania OECDAO Includes Australia, Israel 2 , Japan, Korea and New Zealand.
+OECD Europe OECDEUR Includes Austria, Belgium, the Czech Republic, Denmark, Esto- nia 1 , Finland, France, Germany, Greece, Hungary, Iceland, Ire- land, Italy, Latvia 3 , Lithuania 4 , Luxembourg, the Netherlands, Norway, Poland, Portugal, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkiye and the United Kingdom.
 Estonia, Latvia, Lithuania and Slovenia are included starting in 1990.
-Prior to 1990, data for Estonia, Latvia and Lithuania are included in Former Soviet Union, and data for Slovenia in Former Yugoslavia.
-IEA Total IEATOT Includes Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Estonia , Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Korea, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
-Lithuania joined the IEA in February 2022; however, its data have not been included in this aggregate for this edition.
-The IEA and Accession/Association countries IEAFAMILY Includes: IEA member countries: Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Estonia , Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Korea, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Slovak Republic, Spain, Sweden, Switzerland, Turkiye, the United Kingdom and the United States; Accession countries: Chile, Colombia and Israel; Association countries: Argentina, Brazil, the People's Republic of China, Egypt, India, Indonesia, Morocco, Singapore, South Africa, Thailand and Ukraine.
-Argentina ARGENTINA Bolivia BOLIVIA Brazil BRAZIL Cuba CUBA
+Prior to 1990, data for Estonia, Latvia and Lithuania are in- cluded in Former Soviet Union, and data for Slovenia in Former Yugoslavia.
+IEA Total IEATOT Includes Australia, Austria, Belgium, Canada, the Czech Re- public, Denmark, Estonia 1 , Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Korea, Lithuania 4 , Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portu- gal, the Slovak Republic, Spain, Sweden, Switzerland, Turkiye, the United Kingdom and the United States.
+Estonia and Lithuania are included starting in 1990.
+Prior to 1990, data for Estonia and Lithuania are included in Former Soviet Un- ion.
+Please note that Lithuania is not included in IEATOT in the World Coal Supply file, which was released in July 2022.

-&lt;sup>1 Estonia, Latvia and Lithuania are included starting in 1990.
-Prior to 1990, data for Estonia, Latvia and Lithuania are included in Former Soviet Union.
+1. Estonia is included starting in 1990.
+Prior to 1990, data for Estonia are included in Former Soviet Union.